-Prior to entry upon the NPR-A for purposes of conducting geophysical operations, the Lessee shall obtain a permit authorizing specific geophysical exploration activities from the BLM Fairbanks District Office.
-Such permit shall provide for conditions, restrictions, and prohibitions as the AO deems necessary or appropriate to mitigate reasonably foreseeable and significant adverse effects upon the surface resources, including bonding for geophysical activities not covered by a lease bond, NPR-A-wide bond, or Nationwide bond with NPR-A and geophysical exploration riders.
+Prior to entry upon the NPR-A for purposes of conducting geophysical operations, the Lessee shall obtain a permit authorizing specific geophysical exploration activities from the BLM Arctic District Office.
+This permit shall provide for conditions, restrictions, and prohibitions as the AO deems necessary or appropriate to mitigate reasonably foreseeable and significant adverse effects upon the surface resources, including bonding for geophysical activities not covered by a lease bond, NPR-A-wide bond, or Nationwide bond with NPR-A and geophysical exploration riders.

-The Lessee shall comply with all federal laws and regulations, including rules and regulations of the Secretary of Health and Human Services, the Environmental Protection Agency, and with state and local laws and codes governing the emission or discharge of pollutants from activities which are embraced in the lease permit.
-Surface disturbing activities may be prohibited during muddy and/or wet soil periods.
-This limitation does not apply to operations and maintenance of producing wells using authorized roads.
-During periods of adverse weather conditions, all activities related to leases issued as a result of this lease sale will be subject to 43 CFR Part 3130 and 43 CFR Part 3160 and to the provisions of the Onshore Oil and Gas Order No. 1.
-BLM will add such site specific stipulations derived from the Environmental Assessment / Environmental Impact Statement and the associated field examination, as necessary, to ensure conservation of resource values.
+The lessee shall comply with all federal laws and regulations, and with state and local laws and codes governing the emission or discharge of pollutants from activities which are embraced in the lease permit.
+The lessee is advised that conducting activities related to leases issued as a result of this lease sale will be subject to 43 CFR Part 3130 and 43 CFR Part 3160 and to the provisions of the Onshore Oil and Gas Order No. 1.
+BLM will add such site-specific stipulations derived from future NEPA analyses and associated field examinations as may be necessary to ensure conservation of resource values.
 These will be in addition to stipulations attached to and made a part of each oil and gas lease.